Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 I'll just focus on x86_64.

-There are also many compilers, such as NASM.
+There are also many compilers, such as NASM and GAS.

 I'll use the GNU assembler (GAS, executable named 'as').